-- a) Alleged breaches of the Code of Conduct by a Councillor must be referred to the Monitoring Officer at the District Council. b) On receipt of a notification that the District Council is dealing with a complaint that a Councillor has breached the code of conduct, the Town Clerk will report this to Council. - ae) Upon notification by the Principal District or Unitary Council that a councillor or non-councillor with voting rights has breached the Council's code of conduct, the Council shall consider what, if any, action to take against them.
-Such action excludes disqualification or suspension from office. - bd) Where that notification relates to a complaint made by the Town Clerk, the Governance and Projects Manager will assume the duties of the Town Clerk in relation to the complaint.

-- ce) Where a notification relates to a complaint made by an employee (not being the Town Clerk), the Town Clerk will ensure that the employee in question does not deal with any aspect of the complaint. - df) The subject matter of notifications will be confidential.
+- a) Alleged breaches of the Code of Conduct by a Councillor must be referred to the Monitoring Officer at the District Council. b) On receipt of a notification that the District Council is dealing with a complaint that a Councillor has breached the code of - ae) Upon notification by the Principal District or Unitary Council that a councillor or non-councillor with voting rights has breached the Council's code of conduct, the Council shall consider what, if any, action to take against them.
+Such action excludes disqualification or suspension from office. - bd) Where that notification relates to a complaint made by the Town Clerk, the Governance and Projects Manager will assume the duties of the Town Clerk in relation to the complaint. - ce) Where a notification relates to a complaint made by an employee (not being the Town Clerk), the Town Clerk will ensure that the employee in question does not deal with any aspect of the complaint. - df) The subject matter of notifications will be confidential.